Understanding Forces and Their Functions: A full breakdown

 -

 Weak Nuclear Force: This force is responsible for radioactive decay, a process where unstable atomic nuclei transform into more stable configurations.
-It plays a crucial role in nuclear reactions and particle physics.
+It has a big impact in nuclear reactions and particle physics.

 -